pauldeen79/ExpressionFramework/README.md

 See unit tests for more examples.

 //TODO:
-- Add aggregate functions: Min, Max, First, Last, ElementAt
+- Add aggregate functions: Min, Max, First, Last, ElementAt, Count, Sum
 - Think if we want to be able to preprocess expressions in the aggregate expression evaluator, like sorting... the filtering is now hard-coded into the AggregateExpressionEvaluatorProvider, which might be wrong.
 Can't alter it from the expression right now.
+- Add SwitchExpression, which makes one of the scenarios in the integration tests a little easier.
+- Add SequenceExpression, which evaluates all expressions, and returns them as a sequence.
+- Add WhereExpression, which filters expressions by conditions.
+- Refactor functions to expressions.
+You can use them in a CompositeExpression for pre-processing or post-processing values.
-- Add functions: IsOfType, IsNotOfType, IsNotEmpty, IsEmpty, ConvertToInt, ConvertToDouble, ConvertToBoolean, ParseDateTime, ToString, Coalesce
+- Add functions/expressions: IsOfType, IsNotOfType, IsNotEmpty, IsEmpty, ConvertToInt, ConvertToDouble, ConvertToBoolean, ParseDateTime, ToString, Coalesce
 - For IsNotEmpty and IsEmpty, write it so it can be extended by type using IoC with components which has a boolean CanDetermine function, and a Determine function.
 Default implementation is last.
-- Add SwitchExpression, which makes one of the scenarios in the integration tests a little easier.